-From each theme, one further specializes into a specific field.
+From each theme, it is possible to further specialize into a specific field.
 Specialization into a specific field will be acknowledged on the diploma supplement by mentioning the specialization.
 It is not possible to obtain more than one specialization label.
+For students who choose not selecting a specialization, the following requirements apply: